Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: Results Discussion

+To verify the Prediction~\ref{pp:phenomenon_tradeoff}, we compare performance for all source games with varying context on all target games, and the results are shown in Figure~\ref{fig:result_target_on_sources} (see also Appendix~\ref{ssec:lan_transfer_raw_results} for more details).

-As shown in Figure~\ref{fig:result_target_on_sources}, on whichever type of game, the peak of the curves is always among `refer1000', `refer2500', or `refer5000', which means that the best expressivity always emerges in these 3 types of games.
-Considering that the complexity of context in referential game is a \emph{monotonously increasing} function of the $\frac{|D|}{|\mathcal{X}|}$ while the contextual unpredictability is a \emph{monotonously decreasing} of it, the results shown in Figure~\ref{fig:result_target_on_sources} support our hypothesis, i.e. the expressivity is a trade-off between the contextual complexity and unpredictability.
-To be specific, although context of `refer2', `refer10', and `refer100' have high unpredictability, their complexity is low thus the languages have lower expressivity.
-On the other hand, context of `refer7500' and `refer10000' have high complexity, but expressivity of neither language is the highest due to the high predictability of the context in these games.
-We argue here that unpredictability of context could help to incentivise the agents to encode more information into the messages such that the messages could overcome the uncertainty of contexts and be interpreted in various contexts.
-Regarding the expressivity of reconstruction language, we argue that its expressivity suffers from a relatively low complexity, i.e. $\frac{|\mathcal{X}|}{|\mathcal{O}|}$\footnote{$\frac{|\mathcal{X}|}{|\mathcal{O}|} \ll \frac{|\mathcal{D}|}{|\mathcal{X}|}$, where $|\mathcal{O}|=2^{40}$, $|\mathcal{X}|=10000$, and $|\mathcal{D}|\in [2,10000]$.}, thus has actually not been maximised during the training and performs worse than some referential languages on referential games.
-However, an important fact about `recon' is that although its expected generalisation performance of recon is not as good as some referential languages, its standard deviation is quite large as shown in Table~\ref{tab:lan_transfer_raw_data}, which indicates that the transferring procedure of `recon' to referential games is not very stable.
-Thus, it is possible to obtain a `recon' which is more expressive than referential languages in some cases.
+As shown in Figure~\ref{fig:result_target_on_sources}, on whichever type of game, the peaks of all curves are always among ``refer1000'', ``refer2500'', or ``refer5000'', which means that the best expressivity always emerges in these 3 types of games.
+Considering that the complexity of context in referential game is a \emph{monotonically increasing} function of the $\frac{|C|}{|\mathcal{X}|}$ while the contextual unpredictability is a \emph{monotonically decreasing} of it, the results shown in Figure~\ref{fig:result_target_on_sources} support our hypothesis, i.e. the expressivity is indeed a trade-off between the contextual complexity and unpredictability.

+To be specific, although context in ``refer2'', ``refer10'', and ``refer100'' have high unpredictability, their complexity is low thus the languages have lower expressivity.
+On the other hand, context of ``refer7500'' and ``refer10000'' have high complexity, but expressivity of neither language is the highest due to the high predictability of the context in these games.
+This supports our argument that unpredictability of context incentivises the agents to encode more information into the messages such that the messages could overcome the uncertainty of contexts and be interpreted in various contexts.
+Therefore, the three languages (`refer1000', `refer2500', and `refer5000') from context with both moderate complexity and unpredictability perform better than the others.
+To make it more straightforward to compare the expressivity between these languages, we also provide another view of the above results in Figure~\ref{fig:result_source_on_targets} in Appendix~\ref{ssec:lan_transfer_raw_results}, which shows that $\mbox{`refer1000'} \cancel\gtreqqless \mbox{`refer2500'}\approx\mbox{`refer5000'} > \mbox{`refer7500'}\approx\mbox{`refer10000'} > \mbox{`refer100'} > \mbox{`refer10'} > \mbox{`refer2'}$.